FastFig/FigChat-API/README.md

 Usage
 -----
 FigChat does not have any library requirements and is entirely self contained.
+Chat creation, access, and embedding are all incredibly easy in our system.

 to create a chatroom make a `GET` or `POST` request to https://www.fastfig.com/api/chat/new-room.php As of now there are no required feilds for this request and you may leave it blank.